learnbin.net nav logo

 The tensile strength of polyamides is upon to polar groups and crystalline structure of the polymer.
 Polyamides have a high density of hydrogen bonds.
 These hydrogen bonds are formed between the oxygen atoms of the carbonyl group and hydrogen atoms in polyamide.
 The high amount of hydrogen bonding influences the stiffness, crystallinity, flexibility, glass transition point, and gas permeability of the polyamide.
 The tensile strength of nylon is 600 kg/cm2.

 The melting temperature of polyamide is 255℃ -265 ℃.
 The high melting temperature has advantages and disadvantages.
 The advantage is Polyamides can be used in high-temperature environments.
 Heat-stabilized systems allow sustained performance at temperatures up to 185 ℃ (for reinforced systems).
-A disadvantage of a high melting point is, it should be supplied with high energy to be melted at the processing stage.
+A disadvantage of a high melting point is, that it should be supplied with high energy to be melted at the processing stage.

 Polyamides tend to provide good resistance to Hydrocarbons.
 Polyamides swell in alcohols and dissolve in phenols.
 Polyamides can be attacked by strong acids, alcohols, and alkalis.
 Polyamides are good dielectric in an oily medium.